What Is Stamp Duty in Ireland?

 Are There Stamp Duty Exemptions in Ireland?

-Property transferred between spouses, civil partners and cohabitants are not charged with stamp duty and are always exempt.
-In these situations, the deeds can be passed on without restrictions and without it needing to impact your finances.
+1. Property Transferred Between Spouses, Partners and Cohabitants — Property transferred between spouses, civil partners and cohabitants are not charged with stamp duty and are always exempt.
+The deeds can be passed on without restrictions.

-If you own a farm and are passing it on to family members, you can qualify for having the stamp duty tax reduced to 1%.
+2. Farm Transfers — If you own a farm and are passing it on to family members, you can qualify for having the stamp duty tax reduced to 1%.
 You must have either lived on the farm for 6 years or have leased it for a minimum of 6 years.